mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-aws-infrastructure-provider-roles/index.md

 #### Create role when creating the management cluster

-Instead of doing this manually you can create the following file, name it, `iam-stsAssumeKommander.tf`, into the `extras/provisioner/` directory next to your `cluster.yaml` file.
-This will create the role when you create or update your cluster with `konvoy up`.
+Instead of doing this manually create the following file, `iam-stsAssumeKommander.tf`, int the `extras/provisioner/` directory, next to your `cluster.yaml` file.
+This creates the role when you create or update your cluster with `konvoy up`.
 Ensure you replace `THEROLEYOUCREATED` with the AWS Role name.

 ```terraform
 # Attaching sts:AssumeRole to the default node role from konvoy